-Rabbi Tanchum bar Chanilai said: He who scoffs brings destruction upon the world.
+Rabbi Tanchum bar Chanilai said: He who scoffs brings destruction upon the world, as it is said: Now therefore do not scoff, lest your affliction be made severe.
+For a total ruins I have heard from Hashem.

-Rabbi Elozar said: It is indeed harsh, since it incurs affliction at first and it culminates in ruin.
-(18b)
+Rabbi Elazar said: It is indeed harsh, since it incurs affliction at first and it culminates in ruin.
+(18b2 - 18b4)